heartnetkung/joi-auto-admin/README.md

     - `.meta({ validLabel: [string] })`
       - For `<Select>` type.
 Used to specify label for each option.
 The array length must be equal to input of `.valid([ any ])`.
     - `.meta({ loadBarcodeName: async(barcode)=> string })`
       - Required for `<Barcode>` type.
 Used to fetch human-readable data of the barcode.
+The return values is automatically cached.

 ## AutoAdmin Props API